 - it matches your lifestyle goals.

-To help you out with this, we’ve compiled a list of the top 9 best-paying jobs for introverts to consider going for.
+To help you out with this, Here’s a list of the top 17 Highest paying jobs for introverts to consider going for.

 To find out what those are, read on!

-With an average salary of $86,849 per year, research scientists are one of the highest paid jobs for introverts.
+With an average salary of $86,849 per year, research scientists are one of the highest paying jobs for introverts.

 This is definitely a great choice for someone who loves learning about new things.

-Research scientists are involved in planning, designing, and conducting experiments to investigate and analyze scientific phenomena and then extrapolating data to develop theories which aim to explain these phenomena.
+Research scientists are involved in planning, designing, and conducting experiments to investigate and analyze scientific phenomena and then extrapolating data to develop theories that aim to explain these phenomena.

 Actuaries make about $111,030 per year and work with insurance companies and other financial institutions to assess the risks of possible future events.